 All authors must meet these criteria for authorship and, conversely, no-one should be omitted from the list if he/she meets these criteria.

-From 1 January 2016, it is a condition of publication for the submitting author to provide an Open Researcher and Contributor ID (ORCID) via the online submission system.
+It is a condition of publication for the submitting author to provide an Open Researcher and Contributor ID (ORCID) via the online submission system.
 The benefits of registering an ORCID are outlined here.
 Provision of ORCIDs by co-authors is strongly encouraged, but not mandatory.

 All authors, referees and editors must declare any conflicting or competing interests relating to a given article.